Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 But, using the hardware of that era, we are talking about of a lot of cast iron.
 Heavy Metal.

-The car projects long length was needed to fit in the equipment.
+The car projects long length was required to fit in the equipment.

-The long vehicle length would cause maneuvering issues, so it was designed to use full, four-wheel steering.
+The long vehicle length would cause maneuvering issues, so the robotic car project was designed to use full, four-wheel steering.

 The 4-wheel steering design enabled the rear wheel steering angles to match the front wheel steering angles.